 - Burn injuries.
 Burn injuries may keep you hospitalized or unable to return to work.
 Some burn injuries require intensive medical care that can last for days or weeks.
 Medical treatment may be necessary long after the accident.
 Reconstructive surgeries or physical therapy may be necessary.

 - Silicosis.
 Construction workers may develop silicosis, a disabling lung condition.
 Silicosis is an occupational illness that may qualify for workers’ compensation benefits.

 - Musculoskeletal injuries.
 Workers who lift or move heavy objects may suffer musculoskeletal injuries.
 These injuries may affect the neck, back or ligaments.

 - Crash injuries.
 Car and truck accidents are a major reason why people file workers’ compensation claims.
 Broken bones, infections, burns and brain injuries may occur during a collision.

 - PTSD.
 First responders may recover workers’ compensation benefits for post-traumatic stress syndrome (PTSD).

 - Stress Claims.
 If a worker is facing harassment on the job, or is suffering from stress or psychological issues due to their workplace there may be workers compensation benefits available.

-Contact Our Pasadena Workers’ Compensation Attorney
+Contact Our a Workers’ Compensation Lawyer in Pasadena

 With valuable insider knowledge and experience of insurance company legal tactics, The Aslanian Law Firm, PC can provide high-quality representation.